Vitamin Deficiency

 - Varies by age groups, comorbid conditions, geography, and setting (i.e., urban, rural)

-- The prevalence of vitamin B12 deficiency is ~6% in patients <60 years old and increases to ~20% after age 60 (1).
+- The prevalence of vitamin B12 deficiency is ~6% in patients <60 years old and increases to ~20% after the age of 60 years (1).

 - Vitamin D deficiency prevalence is increased in individuals with darker skin pigmentation, obesity, low dietary intake of vitamin D, or low sunlight exposure.
-This deficiency is seen in ~5% of the general population, with non-Hispanic blacks having the highest prevalence.
+This deficiency is seen in ~5% of the general population, with non-Hispanic Blacks having the highest prevalence.

 Etiology and Pathophysiology